hossein-shayesteh/react-event-manager/README.md

 # React Event Manager

-This React application, built with Vite, React-Router, TypeScript, and CSS.
-It is designed to fetch and display data from an external database, providing users the ability to view, add, and edit events with ease.
+This React application is built using Vite, React-Router, TypeScript, and CSS.
+It fetches and displays data from an external database, allowing users to easily view, add, and edit events.
+NOTE: The frontend was developed independently while the backend was integrated from an external source.
+**

 ## Features